Florida Ants Species Use The Skulls Of Other Ants To Decorate Their Nests

 As Discover Magazine reports, trap-jaw ants are known for being pretty fierce in their own right.
 This species has a powerful spring-loaded mandible which can close on their prey 700 times faster than humans can blink, according to Science Alert.

-But in face-offs against the Formica Archboldi set up by the researchers, the trap-jaw ants were beaten 10 out 10 times.
+But in face-offs against the Formica archboldi set up by the researchers, the trap-jaw ants were beaten 10 out 10 times.
 Another type of ant, the F. pallidefulva was only able to get the upper hand against them 1 out of 10 times, according to the study.